 Note that even if the kernel configuration header for ChibiOS/RT and ChibiOS/NIL is named at the same way, configurations are extremely different.

 ChibiOS/RT comes with a series of debugging features which are very useful during the development phase.
-By default these features are disabled because when enabled kernel execute a big number of additional check: this introduces a reduction of performances in exchange of a debugging aid.
-Usually these feature should be enabled when needed and disabled before to deploy our firmware.
-We take a deeper look to this part later.
+By default these features are disabled because when enabled kernel execute a big number of additional check: this introduces a reduction of performances in exchange of a debugging aids.
+Usually these feature should be enabled when needed and disabled before to deploy our binary.
+We will take a deeper look to this part later.

 Here reported a piece of chconf.h containing a series of switch related to debug options.